quantiota/AI-Agent-Farm/doc/ai-agent-host/README.md

 The AI Agent Host is a module-based environment designed to facilitate rapid experimentation and testing.
 It includes a docker-compose configuration with QuestDB, Grafana, Code-Server and Nginx.
 The AI Agent Host provides a seamless interface for managing and querying data, visualizing results, and coding in real-time.

-The AI Agent Host is built specifically for `LangChain`, a framework dedicated to developing applications powered by language models.
-LangChain recognizes that the most powerful and distinctive applications go beyond simply utilizing a language model and strive to be data-aware and agentic.
-Being `data-aware` involves connecting a language model to other sources of data, enabling a comprehensive understanding and analysis of information.
-Additionally, being `agentic` allows a language model to actively interact with its environment.
-The AI Agent Host aligns with these principles and serves as a framework that supports LangChain's vision, providing a module-based environment for seamless data management, visualization, and real-time coding, thereby empowering developers to create advanced language model-driven applications.
+The AI Agent Host is **agent-agnostic — it provides the environment, not the agent.** Its design follows two principles: being `data-aware` (connecting an AI agent to other sources of data, enabling a comprehensive understanding and analysis of information) and `agentic` (allowing the agent to actively interact with its environment).
+Rather than depending on any specific agent framework, the AI Agent Host provides a module-based environment for seamless data management, visualization, and real-time coding — so an agent such as **Claude Code** can operate directly against the stack like a developer with terminal access.

 ## Features